Jam City

-Jack Latham is a British electronic music producer and DJ who performs under the alias Jam City.
+Jack Louis Latham is a British electronic music producer and DJ who performs under the alias Jam City.
 He has been active since 2010 and records on the label Night Slugs.
 He has released four full-length albums: 2012's Classical Curves, 2015's Dream a Garden, 2020's Pillowland, and 2023's EFM.
 He has also produced for artists such as Kelela, Troye Sivan, Gaika, and Olivia Rodrigo.

 Recordings

 Classical Curves

 Jam City's debut album, Classical Curves, was released in 2012 to positive reception.
 Sonically, the album featured glossy, alien-sounding post-dubstep and club music and established his reputation for creating instrumentals from club music tropes.
 The Quietus called it "one of the most interesting album-length listens to come from a UK club producer in a while."

 Dream a Garden

 Latham's follow-up album, Dream a Garden, was released in 2015.
 Inspired by the 2011 England riots and the work of bell hooks, the album further developed the sociopolitical conscience of his debut, engaging particularly with the effects of neoliberalism.
 Latham said the album "is about the personal effects of living under capitalism.
 Why do I feel shit and why do the people I love feel shit when they look at billboards?"
 The first single from the album, Unhappy, critiques corruptive elements of online porn.